leungesther/DSI-Projects/Project-2-AMES-Housing-Price-Prediction/README.md

 The focus of this project is to create a **regression model based on the Ames Housing dataset** to **predict the price of a house at sale, given a set of characteristics of the house**.

-Such a model will be useful for property agents or property owners to predict the sales price of a house they wish to sell, and for a potential buyer to estimate the 'fair' price of a house they are interested in.
+Such a model will be useful for people who would like to 'flip' their house (i.e. buy a house at low price, renovate to improve certain features of the house, then sell the house for a gain).

 In this project, various models will be developed using regression techniques such as Linear Regression, Lasso Regression, and Ridge Regression.